matloff/worthycsds/README.md

 tidyverse](http://github.com/matloff/TidyverseSkeptic) that many have found cogent.

-My time in industry was long, long ago, but I have always kept close ties to the real world.
+^ My time in industry was long, long ago, but I have always kept close ties to the real world.
 I frequently interact with people in Silicon Valley, and keep close tabs on the job market.
-Syndicated columnist Joyce Lain Kennedy has features my advice on career issues in her books, *Resumes for Dummies*, *Job Hunting for Dummies* and *Cover Letters for Dummies*.
+Syndicated columnist Joyce Lain Kennedy has featured my advice on career issues in her books, *Resumes for Dummies*, *Job Hunting for Dummies* and *Cover Letters for Dummies*.